 Lightning is the other source.

-And secondly chickpeas are not a complete protein; they are rich in lysine, but deficient in methionine, two important essential amino acids that we cannot live without.
+And secondly chickpeas are not a complete protein; they are rich in lysine, but deficient in methionine, two important essential amino-acids that we cannot live without.

-Hummus uses these principles supplying all the required essential amino acids by adding a sesame seed paste called tahini to the chickpeas, and various seasonings to make it more palatable.
+Homemade hummus with lemon pulp uses these principles supplying all the required essential amino acids by adding a sesame seed paste called tahini to the chickpeas, and various seasonings to make it more palatable.
 It is a staple in the Mediterranean, known for its healthy food.

 Legumes are known for their satiety; they satisfy that gnawing hunger pang far more satisfactorily that a packet of chips, cookie or cola.
 A tablespoon of hummus at 11am also won’t send your blood glucose into orbit as those other snacks may.
 The coronavirus is targeting those who are on the edge of or frankly diabetic.
 Staying away from refined carbs at this time is more important than ever.

 So let's get back to homemade hummus with lemon pulp.
 Most recipes recommend only the juice, but then you are discarding more than half of the very important nutrients that are to be found in citrus.
 Use some of the zest too and then the whole fruit, but the pith is very bitter so that we do toss into the compost bin.

 Today I'm putting in a small push for more of a largely unknown phytonutrient called beta-cryptoxanthin; I hadn't heard of it until recently.
 It is the most powerful substance known to scientists to help prevent the early onset of dementia; and the richest source is your lemon pulp, and other citrus too.
 More than half is lost if we use only the juice.